itsnikhilkumar29/245318733051_Project_1/README.md

 - middleware.js
 - Mainapp.js

-server.js file validates the user's login credentilas.
+server.js file validates the user's login credentials.
 If the credentials are correct, then user can access the Mainapp.js. middleware.js basically authenticates user while accessing the site.

 ## How to run it?